-Many banks offer account alerts that will email or text you when your balance hits a certain level.
+KEMBA, like many other financial institutions, offer account alerts that will email or text you when your balance hits a certain level.
 By monitoring these alerts, you can head off any unexpected overdrafts and avoid fees.

 Opt-Out of Overdraft

-KEMBA’s Helps You Avoid Overdraft Fees
+KEMBA Helps You Avoid Overdraft Fees

-As a KEMBA member, you can link your checking account to a savings account, credit card, or line of credit to cover overdraft transactions.
+As previously mentioned, KEMBA members can link thier checking account to a savings account, credit card, or line of credit to cover overdraft transactions.
 In this case, the amount of the overdraft would be transferred automatically from the savings or credit card.
 Our savings to checking transfers are free and transfers from a credit card or a line of credit are available for a small transaction fee.
 We also offer a robust Digital Banking platform that provides access to your accounts to transfer funds, make online bill payments, make mobile deposits and more.
 Whether it’s account management or financial struggles that have you over drafting, KEMBA can help.
 We will work with you to discover options unique to your financial situation and can offer complementary financial counseling to help get you out of the cycle.
 Call us at 614.235.2395 and select Option 4 to learn about our options for checking, savings & more.